juju/docs/src/en/controllers-ha.md

 ensuring that the cluster has the requisite number of controllers present.
 By default, this number is three but the `-n` switch can be used to change that.
-Therefore, this command is used to both enable HA as well as compensate for any missing controllers, as would be the case if HA was previously enabled but one or more controllers was subsequently removed.
+Therefore, this command is used to both enable HA as well as compensate for any missing controllers, as is the case if you enable HA and then remove one or more controllers.

 When a controller is provisioned, API server code is installed along with a MongoDB database.